Vande Bharat (Indian Railways): Modified rakes

 Several rakes have been modified to accommodate specific routes.
 The Mumbai CSMT–Sainagar Shirdi Vande Bharat Express and Mumbai CSMT–Solapur Vande Bharat Express are modified Vande Bharat trains that have additional parking brakes for stopping the train on a slope because they traverse sections of mountain passes.
 This feature is not available in other Vande Bharat trains.

 The Ajmer–Delhi Cantt.
-Vande Bharat express is a modified Vande Bharat train that has high-rise pantographs as the New Delhi-Jaipur route has a higher catenary for accommodating double-stacked containers and Double Decker Express trains.
+Vande Bharat express is a modified Vande Bharat train that has high-rise pantographs as the New Delhi–Jaipur route has a higher catenary for accommodating double-stacked containers and Double Decker Express trains.
 It is the world's first semi-high-speed passenger train with high-rise pantographs.

-Srinagar-Katra Vande Bharat Express has specially designed heated coaches tailored specifically for sub-zero weather environments.
+Srinagar–Katra Vande Bharat Express has specially designed heated coaches tailored specifically for sub-zero weather environments.
 It's also equipped with defrosting heaters embedded in the driver’s windshield, the train ensures unobstructed sight-lines even in the harshest winter conditions.

+The upcoming KSR Bengaluru-Mangaluru Vande Bharat express will also feature a specially modified rake, with the highlight being a redesigned AEB (Automatic Emergency Braking) system; which was done keeping the ghat section between Subramanya Road-Sakleshpur in mind, as this contains many steep curves, gradients and descents which a normal Vande Bharat rake would not be able to traverse through.
+This was done to alleviate the use of banking locomotives, thereby reducing travel times by around 20 mins in each direction.
+Trials for the train are scheduled in August, with the rake currently handed over to the Mysuru Division of the South Western Railways.